Architecture

 ) -> i32 // child exit code, -1 on error

 Capture is a first class mode of the same primitive.
 A second export, run_with_secrets_captured, pipes child stdout and stderr and returns them as Rust allocated, zeroize on free buffers capped at 10 MiB per stream.
 Both functions share one internal implementation, the only difference is stdio disposition.
-Relic's MCP tool bypassed its runner precisely because it needed captured output, so Vaulted closes that hole by making capture part of the hardened primitive itself.
+Making capture part of the hardened primitive itself is what lets the MCP tool return output without ever spawning a child outside the runner.

 The invariant is enforced, not aspirational.
 A source scan test asserts that neither Bun.spawn nor child_process appears in any secret carrying path.
 Everything the runner returns to an agent passes through packages/redact before truncation, with matches replaced by [REDACTED:KEY_NAME].
 The full hardening checklist lives on the Security page and the tool reference on the MCP page.